Tired of Killing: Autobiography of an Assassin

 Tired of Killing: Autobiography of an Assassin (Ammazzare stanca.
-Autobiografia di un assassino) is a 2025 Italian drama film co-written and directed by Daniele Vicari, based on the autobiography Ammazzare stanca by Antonio Zagari.
+Autobiografia di un assassino) is a 2025 Italian biographical drama film co-written and directed by Daniele Vicari, based on the autobiography Ammazzare stanca by Antonio Zagari.
 It stars Gabriel Montesi, Vinicio Marchioni, and Selene Caramazza.

 The film had its world premiere in the Venice Spotlight section of the 82nd Venice International Film Festival on 2 September 2025.
-It will receive a theatrical release in Italy on 4 December 2025.
+It received a theatrical release in Italy on 4 December.